Towards Understanding Quality Challenges of the Federated Learning for Neural Networks: A First Look from the Lens of Robustness: Empirical study

 \textbf{RQ1: How robust is Federated Averaging against attacks and faults in a well-known image domain dataset?}

-In this RQ, we focus on the robustness of the Federated Averaging as the default and baseline aggregator in FL.
-We study four attacks and four mutators and consider other factors such as data distribution and the proportion of affected clients to comprehensively study the attacks/faults effects on the final results.
+In this RQ, we focus on the robustness of the Federated Averaging as the baseline aggregator in FL.
+We study four attacks and four mutators and consider other factors such as data distribution and the proportion of affected clients to comprehensively study the attack/fault effects on the final results.
 In this RQ, we use well-known image datasets where we can have control over these factors.
-The setting for this RQ and RQ2 is cross-device.
+The FL setting for this RQ and RQ2 is cross-device.

 \textbf{RQ2: How effective are the existing robust aggregation techniques against these attacks and faults?}

 Following the same settings as RQ1, in this RQ, we study FL aggregators that are built as a robust technique along with Federated Averaging and evaluate their robustness against different attacks.